softlayer/githubio_source/content/reference/datatypes/SoftLayer_Container_Product_Order_Network/_index.md

 </div>

 ## Description
-This type contains the structure of network-related objects that may be specified when ordering services.
+(DEPRECATED) This type contains the structure of network-related objects that may be specified when ordering services.